 The Asper Foundation Human Rights and Holocaust Studies Program

 One of the major initiatives of The Asper Foundation is its Human Rights and Holocaust Studies Program.
-The program objectives are to promote respect for others and sensitize Canadian grade-nine high school students to the consequences of racism through a specially designed education program.
+The program objectives are to promote respect for others and sensitize Canadian grades 7 to 9 students to the consequences of racism through a specially designed education program.
 The Asper Foundation contributes and raises, with partners, over a million dollars annually to the program.
 The Winnipeg Foundation is one such organization having annually supported almost 50 students on the program from 2001-2005.
 Since the program’s inception in 1997 to 2017, over 14,000 students and chaperones in 204 cities spanning twelve provinces and territories across Canada have participated in this initiative.
 Over 1,000 of these program students were First Nations, Métis and Inuit.

 Through this program and others, The Asper Foundation is working towards educating the youth of Canada to preserve the memory of those of who lost their lives through the denial of human rights including the victims who suffered under the Nazi regime.
 The six million Jews, three million Polish Christians and two million others – physically and mentally disabled individuals, Jehovah’s Witnesses, homosexuals, Roma and Sinti, Soviet POWs and dissidents – who were murdered must never be forgotten, lest history repeat itself.